By Jack L. Bryson

 One of the reasons for having character description is to keep the characters separate in your reader’s head.
 If you only have names of characters, you and the reader might confuse them with each other.
 Who is doing the talking, and who killed Colonel Custard with the pipe in the living room?
 Ideally (and with practice) you can drop details about your characters throughout the chapter you introduce them.

-If it helps, use pencils and colored pencils to sketch your character.
+If it helps, use colored pencils or pens to sketch your character.

 Are they super intelligent, strong or fast?
 Are they slow, weak and vulnerable?
 Are they old or young?
 Don’t just say they are young or old- be specific.
 Do they have deep or shallow wrinkles, a receding hairline or clear skin?
 Warts?
 Moles?
-Do they have an accent and is their voice gravelly or smooth?
+Do they have an accent and is their voice gravelly, smooth or sensual?
 What is their nationality and what are they wearing?
 Are they wearing rags, a kimono, a uniform?
 Do they carry weapons?
 What are they and why?

 I hope these questions help you create a rich and memorable character.